teamrabu/rabu-schedule/readme.md

 - *No run-time error handling.* When the Javascript in the HTML file encounters an error (such as a bad JSON file), it silently fails.

-- *No command-line parameters.* The command-line interface is primitive, even for a CLI.

 - *Only tested on Firefox 3.6.* Rabu Schedule works in Firefox and will probably work in Safari and Chrome.
 Internet Explorer is a crap shoot, as usual.

 Two apparent limitations are intentional: